Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Introduction

 The Shapley value~\cite{shapley1953value} provides a principled solution by assigning each data point its marginal contribution over all coalitions of the training data.
 It offers fairness guarantees and has become a standard foundation for data valuation~\cite{ghorbani2019data}\cite{lin2025comprehensive}.
-Yet exact Shapley computation is \#P-hard~\cite{luo_shapley_2022,kwon2022weightedshap} because it requires evaluating an exponential number of subsets.
-Existing accelerations—including Monte Carlo sampling and truncated coalition evaluation~\cite{ghorbani2019data,Castro2009Polynomial}, as well as influence- and gradient-based surrogates~\cite{basu2021influence,wang2024data,koh2017understanding}—improve scalability but still operate over the \emph{global} coalition space, implicitly assuming that every training point may affect every test point through retraining interactions (i.e., re-running the same training procedure on different data subsets).
+Yet exact Shapley computation is \#P-hard~\cite{deng1994complexity} because it requires evaluating an exponential number of subsets.
+Existing accelerations, including Monte Carlo sampling and truncated coalition evaluation~\cite{ghorbani2019data,Castro2009Polynomial}, influence- and gradient-based surrogates~\cite{basu2021influence,koh2017understanding}, and per-trajectory gradient attribution~\cite{wang2024data}, improve scalability but still rely on the \emph{global} coalition space or a fixed training trajectory, implicitly treating every training point as potentially relevant to every test point and overlooking the structural sparsity of individual predictions.

 This assumption is overly pessimistic.
-Modern predictors exhibit strong structural sparsity: for a fixed test instance, only a limited portion of the training data participates in the computational pathway that determines the prediction~\cite{lin2022measuring,yang2023many,koh2017understanding,Ribeiro2016LIME}.
+Modern predictors exhibit strong structural sparsity: for a fixed test instance, only a limited portion of the training data participates in the computational pathway that determines the prediction~\cite{lin2022measuring,yang2023many,koh2017understanding,Ribeiro2016LIME,papyan2020prevalence}.
 For example, KNN predictions depend on nearby neighbors; decision trees depend on leaf-level partitions; kernel and margin-based models depend on active supports; graph neural networks depend on receptive fields~\cite{Lundberg2020TreeSHAP,Gilmer2017NeuralMessagePassing,cortes1995support,mairal2008supervised}.
-For a given test point, a large portion ofof training points are effectively irrelevant for that prediction.
+For a given test point, a large portion of training points are effectively irrelevant for that prediction.
 From a data management perspective, this reveals a structural opportunity: Shapley computation should exploit model-induced locality to avoid evaluating coalitions that cannot affect the outcome.

 We formalize this structural sparsity as \textbf{model-induced locality}.
 For each test point, we define a \textit{support set} consisting of the training instances that influence its prediction through the model’s computational graph.
 When this \textbf{locality} is exact, projecting the coalition space onto the support region preserves the Shapley value.
 When locality is approximate, the deviation from global Shapley can be bounded by the aggregate influence of points outside the support.
 This reframes Shapley computation as a structured data processing problem: instead of enumerating $2^{|\mathcal D|}$ coalitions, we restrict attention to subsets of a much smaller support set.